-Meet the 2023 Wild Ones West Cook Board
+Meet the 2025 Wild Ones West Cook Board

-The West Cook Wild Ones Board is made up of ten people who work together to run our organization.
+The West Cook Wild Ones Board is made up of fourteen people who work together to run our organization.
 We have a lot of fun as we promote and advocate for native plant gardening.
 We do this by planning and implementing our educational programs, running plant sales, and awarding grants.

-Laura Hartwell-Berlin, President, Program Co-Chair
+Laura Hartwell-Berlin, President, Programs, co-chair

 Laura has been a longtime advocate, supporter, and volunteer with WOWC.
 She has made our chapter stronger than ever with her organizational skills, tenacity, and willingness to adjust and adapt.
 Laura oversees several critical areas: Programs, the Native Garden Tour, and plant sales.

-Sharon Storbeck, Treasurer
+Sharon Storbeck, Treasurer, Plant Sale-co-chair

 Sharon has also been with WOWC shortly after its founding.
 She is also on the Plant Sale Committee.
 She has given us steady guidance about our finances and plant sales strategies over the years.